JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 The explanation for this big difference lies with the rule that viability assessments are based on current day values.
 This is a major problem in the viability testing method and is supposed to be mitigated by sensitivity analysis or scenario testing, where various increases in sales values are tested, but these tests are often inadequate.
 In the Heygate case the District Valuer Service, acting for Southwark, ran just one scenario, with a 5% increase in sales values, when the actual increase has proved to be 100%.

 In the case of Malt St, Berkeley's hasn't done any scenario testing.
 The Council's independent review has done some, but only with a 5% increase in sales values.
-More comprehensive scenario testing should have been undertaken, for a major schemes such as this, likely to take a decade to complete and where values will be affected by such a major variables, as the Bakerloo line extension.
+More comprehensive scenario testing should have been undertaken, for a major schemes such as this, likely to take a decade to complete and where values will be affected by such a major variable as the Bakerloo line extension.

 In the absence of this the very least the Council should do is secure a late stage review, which should ensure that any great rise in values is does not solely benefit the developer's profit, but is shared with local community,  in the form of more affordable housing.